Silver End: Local facilities

+Governance

+There are three tiers of local government covering Silver End, at parish, district, and county level: Silver End Parish Council, Braintree District Council, and Essex County Council.
+The parish council meets at the village hall.

+Silver End was historically part of the parish of Rivenhall.
+In 1933 Rivenhall parish was abolished and its area was absorbed into the urban district of Witham.
+Witham Urban District was abolished in 1974 under the Local Government Act 1972, when the area became part of the new Braintree district.
+The area of the pre-1974 urban district became unparished as a result of the 1974 reforms.
+Three new civil parishes covering the area of the old urban district were subsequently created in 1982: Witham, Rivenhall, and Silver End.

 Transport

 Silver End is on a direct link by road between Braintree and Witham, which are both within a 10-minute drive.

-Stephensons of Essex provide local bus services; the 38 and 38a operate regularly between Halstead, Braintree and Witham.
-Services were operated traditionally by Eastern National, who had a depot in Silver End which was closed in the 1990s.
+Stephensons of Essex operate local bus services; the 38 and 38a operate regularly between Halstead, Braintree and Witham.
+Services were operated traditionally by Eastern National, who had a depot in Silver End between 1963 and 1988.

-The nearest railway station to Silver End is White Notley, which is on branch line between Witham and Braintree.
+The nearest railway station to Silver End is White Notley, which is on a branch line between Witham and Braintree.
 Services operate hourly between Braintree and London Liverpool Street.
+However, many passengers take the train from Witham instead, for a fast and direct train into London in under 40 minutes.

-Main line services can be accessed at Witham station, which is situated on the Great Eastern Main Line.
+Witham station is situated on the Great Eastern Main Line.
 Trains travel directly to Hatfield Peverel, Chelmsford, Romford and Stratford to the south; Kelvedon, Marks Tey, Colchester and Ipswich can be accessed to the north.